2002–03 UEFA Cup qualifying round: Seeding

 The draw was held on 21 June 2002 in Geneva.
 Before the draw, teams were divided into seeded and unseeded teams, based on their UEFA club coefficients at the beginning of the season.
 For convenience of the draw and to avoid pairing of teams from the same association, the teams were further divided into 10 groups (nine groups of eight teams and one group of ten teams), each containing an equal number of seeded and unseeded teams.
 In the draw, a seeded team from each group was paired with an unseeded team from the same group.
 The first team to be drawn played the first leg at home.

 Summary

-The first leg matches were played on 13 and 15 August, and the second leg matches were played on 29 August 2002.
+The first legs were played on 13 and 15 August, and the second legs were played on 29 August 2002.